 The Board established a Remuneration and Nomination Committee to oversee matters of remuneration and nomination in line with best practice.
-More detailed information regarding remuneration is presented in the Remuneration Statement following this Statement of Compliance with the Code of Principles of Good Corporate Governance.
+More detailed information regarding remuneration is presented in the Report of the Remuneration and Nomination Committee following this Statement of Compliance with the Code of Principles of Good Corporate Governance.